 - Pour the whiskey and brown sugar into the Irish Whiskey glass together.

-- Then use the espresso steamer to heat the whiskey until it is good and hot and the brown sugar is dissolved, about eight to ten seconds.
+- Then use the espresso steamer to heat the whiskey until it is good and hot and the brown sugar is dissolved about eight to ten seconds.

 - CAREFULLY put a match or lighter to the glass and flame the whiskey for a few seconds.
-This adds a je ne sais quoi to the flavor, and cuts down the alcohol, bringing the caffeine and alcohol into perfect balance.
+This adds a je ne sais quoi to the flavor and cuts down the alcohol, bringing the caffeine and alcohol into perfect balance.

 - Pull your shot, and dump it into the whiskey/brown sugar mixture.
-Between the espresso and the whiskey, your glass should be about 3/4 full (that’s why you don’t want to use a real big glass).
+Between the espresso and the whiskey, your glass should be about 3/4 full (that’s why you don’t want to use a really big glass).

 - Carefully lay down a carpet of the “nata” over the warm coffee/whiskey mixture right to the top of the glass.
 Then, before the nata gets warmed up, enjoy the cool, rich cream juxtaposed against the hot, strong coffee/whiskey.

 Light Irish Coffee on Fire

 Personally, I find these very addictive and therefore don’t drink them very often.
 New Year’s was the last time.
 But I can guarantee that you will never taste a better Irish Coffee than by using this method.
 I’ve had Irish Coffee at the Buena Vista in San Francisco which claims to be the world’s best, and it is a poor cousin to this one.
 The key is great espresso, the cool nata, and flaming the whiskey.

 These can also be made with Spanish brandy, but I prefer to stick with the Irish coffee.

 11 Crazy Coffee Drinks You Won’t Find on a Starbucks Menu – More coffee-based drink ideas.